Dog-Friendly Parks in Northwest Austin

 Bordoodle Leelah waits in grass for me to throw her toy at Rosemary Denny Park

-Why I love it: this park is probably my favorite!
-It’s tucked into a neighborhood and has a lovely stream running alongside it.
+Why I love it: this park is tucked into a neighborhood and has a lovely stream running alongside it with a paved path running from one end of the park to the other.
 It’s wonderfully peaceful in the mornings.
-A paved path runs from one end of the park to the other.

 Parking: there’s a VERY small lot across the street and a few street spaces